awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 ## Envelope encryption<a name="envelope-encryption"></a>

 The security of your encrypted data depends in part on protecting the data key that can decrypt it\.
 One accepted best practice for protecting the data key is to encrypt it\.
 To do this, you need another encryption key, known as a *key\-encryption key* or [wrapping key](#master-key)\.
 The practice of using a wrapping key to encrypt data keys is known as *envelope encryption*\.
-The benefits of envelope encryption include the following\.

 **Protecting data keys**
-When you encrypt a data key, you don't have to worry about where to store it because the data key is inherently protected by encryption\.
-You can safely store the encrypted data key with the encrypted data\.
-The AWS Encryption SDK does this for you\.
-It saves the encrypted data and the encrypted data key together in an [encrypted message](#message)\.
+The AWS Encryption SDK encrypts each message with a unique data key\.
+Then it encrypts the data key under the wrapping key you specify\.
+It stores the encrypted data key with the encrypted data in the encrypted message that it returns\.
+To specify your wrapping key, you use a [keyring](#keyring) or [master key provider](#master-key-provider)\.

+![\[Envelope encryption with the AWS Encryption SDK\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/envelope-encryption-70.png)

 **Encrypting the same data under multiple wrapping keys**
-Encryption operations can be time\-consuming, particularly when the data being encrypted are large objects\.
-Instead of reencrypting raw data multiple times with different keys, you can reencrypt only the data keys that protect the raw data\.
+You can encrypt the data key under multiple wrapping keys\.
+You might want to provide different wrapping keys for different users, or wrapping keys of different types, or in different locations\.
+Each of the wrapping keys encrypts the same data key\.
+The AWS Encryption SDK stores all of the encrypted data keys with the encrypted data in the encrypted message\.
+To decrypt the data, you need to provide a wrapping key that can decrypt one of the encrypted data keys\.

+![\[Each wrapping key encrypts the same data key, resulting in one encrypted data key for each wrapping key\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/multiple-wrapping-keys-70.png)

 **Combining the strengths of multiple algorithms**
 In general, symmetric key encryption algorithms are faster and produce smaller ciphertexts than asymmetric or *public key encryption*\.
 But public key algorithms provide inherent separation of roles and easier key management\.
 You might want to combine the strengths of each\.
 For example, you might encrypt raw data with symmetric key encryption, and then encrypt the data key with public key encryption\.

-The AWS Encryption SDK uses envelope encryption\.
-It encrypts your data with a data key\.
-Then, it encrypts the data key with a wrapping key\.
-The AWS Encryption SDK returns the encrypted data and the encrypted data keys in a single [encrypted message](#message), as shown in the following diagram\.

-![\[Envelope encryption with the AWS Encryption SDK\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/envelope-encryption.png)

-If you have multiple wrapping keys, each of them can encrypt the plaintext data key\.
-The encrypted message that the AWS Encryption SDK returns contains the encrypted data and the collection of encrypted data keys\.
-Any one of the wrapping keys can decrypt one of the encrypted data keys, which can then decrypt the data\.

-When you use envelope encryption, you need to protect your wrapping keys from unauthorized access\.
-You can do this in any of the following ways:
-+ Use a web service designed for this purpose, such as [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/)\.
-+ Use a [hardware security module \(HSM\)](https://en.wikipedia.org/wiki/Hardware_security_module) such as those offered by [AWS CloudHSM](https://aws.amazon.com/cloudhsm/)\.
-+ Use other key management tools and services\.

-If you don't have a key management system, we recommend AWS KMS\.
-The AWS Encryption SDK integrates with AWS KMS to help you protect and use your wrapping keys\.
-However, the AWS Encryption SDK does not require AWS or any AWS service\.
+To encrypt your data, by default, the AWS Encryption SDK uses a sophisticated [algorithm suite](supported-algorithms.md) with AES\-GCM symmetric encryption, a key derivation function \(HKDF\), and signing\.
+To encrypt the data key, you can specify a [symmetric or asymmetric encryption algorithm](#symmetric-key-encryption) appropriate to your wrapping key\.
+In general, symmetric key encryption algorithms are faster and produce smaller ciphertexts than asymmetric or *public key encryption*\.
+But public key algorithms provide inherent separation of roles and easier key management\.
+To combine the strengths of each, you can your encrypt your data with symmetric key encryption, and then encrypt the data key with public key encryption\.

 ## Data key<a name="DEK"></a>